holepunchto/simple-seeder/README.md

 simple-seeder -c <hypercore key> -c <hypercore key 2>
 ```

-Three ways to load seeds, you can only use one per process.
+Three ways to load seeds, you can only use one approach per process:

-## Args
+#### Args
 You use those args:

 ```